Skip to main content

 • test-types - Tests the TypeScript types in puppeteer using tsd.

-• test:chrome:** - Tests puppeteer on Chromium.
+• test:chrome:** - Tests puppeteer on Chrome.

 • test:firefox:** - Tests puppeteer on Firefox.